 3. Balance Between Challenge & Skill

-This component refers to the matching of our skill level to the challenge at hand.
+This component refers to matching our skill level to the challenge at hand.
 If, for example, we are engaged in a task we are not sufficiently skilled to complete, we can frustrate ourselves by our inability to complete it.

 4. Action & Awareness Merge